qihao067/PoseExaminer/README.md

 ## Notes

 1. Our code release exclusively focuses on the articulated pose.
 By following the instructions, you should be able to conduct a comprehensive evaluation of the SOTA method (i.e., PARE) and enhance its performance on the 3DPW dataset from the reported 81.81 to 73.65, following approximately 10 hours of training.
-This improvement slightly surpasses the number reported in the original research paper (74.44 MPJPE).
+This improvement slightly surpasses the number reported in our CVPR paper (74.44 MPJPE).

 2.
    Since the synthetic training data depends on the failure modes identified by the PoseExaminer, and we disable the loss function for policy distance, the results may vary to some degree.
 When releasing the code, we conducted the experiment ten times, and we achieved an average MPJPE of 75.40 on the 3DPW dataset.
 If the obtained result falls short of your expectations, you can simply rerun the experiment